Rawatpri/Supervised-and-Deep-Learning-Algorithms/README.md

 Create a Pull Request explaining your changes.

 ## License
-This repository is licensed under the MIT License.
-See the LICENSE file for details.
+This repository is licensed under the [MIT License](LICENSE).
+See the LICENSE file for more details.

 ## Acknowledgements
 Inspired by the Andrew Ng Machine Learning course and Deeplearning.AI.